 Automatic Email Reports:

-This tool is created so that your site traffic can be divided into segments which allows you to analyse it further or compare it against general traffic.
-It is possible to set up segments as per users making use of a specific device, traffic received from a particular channel (email, twitter, Facebook) or by geographical area.
-After a particular segment is applied, it is possible to view all the reports of Google Analytics, but only about those pertaining to a certain segment or division of users.
+This tool is created so that your site traffic can be divided into segments which allows you to analyze it further or compare it against general traffic.
+It is possible to set up segments as per users making use of a specific device, traffic received from a particular channel (email, Twitter, Facebook), or by geographical area.
+After a particular segment is applied, it is possible to view all the reports of Google Analytics, but only about those of a certain segment or division of users.
 This feature allows comparison between two segments by turning both of them on.

-Google Analytics can provide you with data about every campaign, keyword or group if you have advertised through Adwords.
-You can access the number of clicks, displays, conversion and if it ends in a financial transaction or any other goal that has been predefined.
+Google Analytics can provide you with data about every campaign, keyword, or group if you have advertised through Google Ads.
+You can access the number of clicks, displays, conversion, and if it ends in a financial transaction, or any other goal that has been predefined.
 This tool will then provide you with the margin by working out the cost of acquiring the client v/s the revenue.

-With many top-notch responsive web developers in Mumbai, it is possible to get many such detailed analysis that will give some amazing guidelines to attracting consumers & increasing sales.
+With many top-notch Digital Marketing Agency in Mumbai, it is possible to get much such detailed analysis that will give some amazing guidelines for attracting consumers & increasing sales.

 If you enjoyed reading the above blog and want to know more about the services of the leading Digital Marketing Agency in Mumbai, feel free to check out our latest blogs on What is Digital Marketing? or The 4Ps of Digital Marketing.